ARBUCHELI/INTRO-TO-CLOUD-COMPUTING-UDACITY/README.md

 One use case for that would be launching a few virtual machines on the same physical host, for better placement and performance.
 A risk, however, is that this host becomes of a single point of failure for all of these instances.

+## Edge Cases

+### When Not To Use A VM
+Remember that a VM acquires resources from the host computer.
+An idling or underutilized VM, which does not need its full computing power, drains resources the host could use for other tasks or share with other VMS.

+In the case of underutilization, a [container](https://www.docker.com/resources/what-container) or [serverless](https://blog.hubspot.com/website/serverless-functions) function might be a better choice.

+On the other end of the spectrum, a VM might need more resources than the host can provide.
+In this case, a [dedicated](https://aws.amazon.com/es/ec2/pricing/dedicated-instances/) server might be a better choice.

+QUIZ QUESTION
+What characteristics matter when deciding whether to use a VM?

+* Idling processes
+* Underutilizied VM
+* Overutlizised VM